 S.T.I.T.C.H. is a soft-skills training program for line-level supervisors designed by Shahi in collaboration with Options and Solutions and Good Business Lab.
 Through modules such as problem solving, gender sensitivity, stress management, team management, amongst others, the objective of the program is to reduce harassment and improve line productivity.

-Since 2013, Shahi has been establishing training centers across the country to skill and increased employability of rural populations, with a focus on increasing female labor force participation.
+Since 2013, Shahi has been establishing training centers across the country to skill and increase the employability of rural populations, with a focus on increasing female labor force participation.

-We have established partnerships with companies such as Tata Steel and Spark Minda and have set- up centers under government schemes such as Integrated Skill Development Scheme (ISDS) and Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDUGKY).
+We have established partnerships with companies like Tata Steel Foundation and Spark Minda and have set- up centers under government schemes such as Scheme for Capacity Building in Textile Sector (SAMARTH) and Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDUGKY).

 MoU signed with MoRD as “Champion Employer” with a target to train 5000 within 2 years

 Best Performing Training Partner” (Category B) under DDUGKY by the Ministry of Rural Development of India (2017, 2018 & 2019)

 Our ambition as company is to have a positive impact on human rights through job creation and advancement, especially for low-income women, and through development of communities where we operate.
 However, as a company with a workforce of over 100,000 people, we are aware that to ensure the security of human rights, we must put in place rigorous prevention and remediation systems.